kon-ham/team_treehouse_sql_exercises/more_sql_exercises.md

 - When using a subquery to create a derived table, you can only select ONE column in the Subquery.

     `FALSE`

+- In a car database there is a Model table with columns, ModelID, MakeID and ModelName and a Car table with columns, CarID, ModelID, VIN, ModelYear and StickerPrice.

+    Use a subquery along with IN to list all the Model Names with a Sticker Price greater than $30000

+        ```
+        SELECT ModelName
+        FROM Model
+        WHERE ModelID IN (
+            SELECT ModelID
+            FROM Car
+            WHERE StickerPrice > 30000
+        );
+        ```